 7. Exercise More Often

 A common misconception is that exercise will make you more tired; regular exercise can actually boost your morale and energy levels.
 Go for a walk during lunch, take the stairs instead of the elevator, and go for a jog or hit the treadmill when you get home.
 If possible, ask your employer about an adjustable desk, or one that can allow you to switch between sitting and standing.
 This will actually help you burn calories and significantly reduce the amount of physical stress placed on your body.

 8. Strive for Better Sleep

 Most of the above tips can promote better sleep at night.
 However, if you are still finding yourself struggling to get eight hours, ensure you are going to bed and waking up at the same time every day, even on the weekends.
 Try reading a book or turning off all devices at least one hour before you intend to sleep in order to wind down.
 If you are still unable to get enough sleep at night, allow yourself 15 to 20 minutes for a nap every day.

 Download Our Free COVID-19 eBook Today

 Looking to receive more information about reducing stress in the workplace?
 Harbor Light Hospice’s eBook will provide insight on eliminating the silent killer and implementing positive lifestyle changes.
-In addition, the free eBook will review a number of topics on how to deal with the uncertainty surrounding COVID-19 in the workplace.
+In addition, the free eBook will review a number of topics on how to deal with the uncertainty surrounding COVID-19 in the workplace, such as avoiding burnout, maintaining a work-life balance, practicing self-care, and more.
 Get your free copy of Take Care of YOU: Practicing Self-Care in the Workplace by Roger Loomis of Harbor Light Hospice and learn how to reduce stress at work today!